Russian troops ill-prepared for Ukraine war, says ex-Kremlin mercenary

 He quit the Wagner group in 2019, but several months before Russia launched the invasion on Feb.
 24 Gabidullin, 55, said he received a call from a recruiter who invited him to go back to fighting as a mercenary in Ukraine.

+He rejected the offer, because, he said, he did not agree on principle with the Kremlin's invasion of Ukraine.

-He refused, in part because, he said, he knew Russian forces were not up to the job, even though they trumpeted their arsenal of new weapons and their successes in Syria where they helped President Bashar al-Assad defeat an armed rebellion.
+He also said Russian forces were not up to the job, even though they trumpeted their arsenal of new weapons and their successes in Syria where they helped President Bashar al-Assad defeat an armed rebellion.

-“They were caught completely by surprise that the Ukrainian army resisted so fiercely and that they faced the actual army,” Gabidullin said about Russia's setbacks in Ukraine.
+“They were caught completely by surprise that the Ukrainian army resisted so fiercely and that they faced an actual army,” Gabidullin said about Russia's setbacks in Ukraine.

-He said people he spoke to on the Russian side had told him they expected to face rag-tag militias when they invaded Ukraine, not well-drilled regular troops.
+He said people on the Russian side expected to face rag-tag militias when they invaded Ukraine, not well-drilled regular troops.

 “I told them: 'Guys, that's a mistake',” said Gabidullin, who is now in France where he is publishing a book about his experiences fighting with the Wagner Group.